On the go with GPS, map, compass and altimeter.

 At the university in Kiel, test groups (divided into groups “only with city maps” and “only with navigation devices”) were sent out to foreign cities with a list of points to be approached.
 The city map groups reached their destination faster in all cases, which is due to a better orientation overview when using the maps.

 The German military Navy is also increasingly training its sailors on the sextant again.
 After years of predominantly digital navigation, it was found that the soldiers were no longer as fit in navigation as they used to be.
-One step back – two steps forward.
+Two steps forward – one step back.